-Beginning in January, and continuing until further notice, certain USDA Agricultural Marketing Service (AMS) Food Purchase and Distribution Program (FPDP) provided food to our distribution site and will be available ONLY to those who qualify.
+Beginning January, 2020 and continuing until further notice, certain USDA Agricultural Marketing Service (AMS) Food Purchase and Distribution Program (FPDP) provided food to our distribution site and will be available ONLY to those who qualify.
 Harvesters has created new sign up sheets that are being utilized and you will be asked to answer a question on household income to see if you are eligible to receive FPDP food.
 Our volunteers will need to clarify that we have additional product (government donated) on the day of the distribution.
 They will need to ensure each recipient is income eligible to receive the FDPD product and they will need to mark Y for Yes or N for No on the sign in sheet; (a special card will be placed on your windshield along with the number of families you are picking up for (limited) indicating you qualify.
 Our Volunteers must implement and utilize a system (DETERMINED BY HARVESTERS) to ensure anyone who is not eligible, who rejects the food OR (DECLINES TO ANSWER THE YES/NO QUESTION FOR ELIGIBILITY) does not receive it (THOSE PARTICULAR ITEMS DESIGNATED AS FPDP).
 Please note, income eligibility is self-declared and proof of income is NOT required.

 Not all food is FDPD food.
 If you do not qualify or reject the FPDP food, the remainder (non-FPDP food) will still be distributed to you and those you pick up for.
 FPDP food will have bright green USDA tags on all four sides of the pallet of food in order to help Harvesters' drivers and staff and our volunteers identify the food.
 All FPDP foods will be placed at the beginning of the food line for ease in distribution.